 Tate publishes annual audited financial reports.
-Currently the internal auditors are RSM Tenon, and Tate’s external auditor is the National Audit Office with Grant Thornton as the subsidiary company auditors.
+Currently the internal auditors are RSM, and Tate’s external auditor is the National Audit Office with Grant Thornton as the subsidiary company auditors.

-The accounts have been prepared in accordance with the Statement of Recommended Practice (the SORP) Accounting and Reporting by Charities (revised 2005) and in compliance with the Accounts Direction issued by the Secretary of State for Culture, Olympics, Media and Sport.
+The accounts have been prepared in accordance with the Statement of Recommended Practice (the SORP) FRS102 (updated for reporting from 2016) and in compliance with the Accounts Direction issued by the Secretary of State for Culture, Media and Sport.

 Tate annual accounts